monadplus/python-nix/README.md

 - Usages `<leader>n` (shows all the usages of a name)
 - Open module, e.g. `:Pyimport os` (opens the os module)

+### Future work

+For now only `pip` is supported as a package manager.

+The implementation is ad-hoc and the setup is very manually.
+In the future, the shell.nix could install all dependencies (direnv, vim, etc)

 ### Credit

 The configuration started from a post on reddit: https://www.reddit.com/r/NixOS/comments/f4fvqp/nix_and_python/